18 Best Places to Visit in California During Winter

 9. Santa Catalina Island

 Santa Catalina Island definitely needs to be on your California bucket list.
-While it’s technically located in Los Angeles County, this island looks more like something you’d see along the Amalfi Coast of Italy rather than something you’d expect to find in LA, thanks to its rows of colorful homes and charming harbors.
+While it’s technically located in Los Angeles County, this island looks more like something you’d see along the Amalfi Coast of Italy rather than something you’d expect to find in LA, thanks to its rows of colorful homes, perched along the hillsides, and its charming harbors.

 Harbor in Catalina Island, California